The Top 12 OKR Influencers You Need to Follow in 2025

 6. Tim Herbig

-Tim Herbig is a renowned Product Management Coach who specializes in the intersection of product strategy and OKRs.
-Herbig's extensive experience allows him to translate the complexities of product management into practical measures.
-His tailored coaching helps teams navigate the intricacies of OKRs, emphasizing the importance of clear outcomes over mere outputs.
+Tim Herbig is a renowned Product Management Coach who specializes in the intersection of product strategy and OKRs, providing vital insights on how to implement OKRs in a small business environment.
+His tailored coaching helps teams navigate the intricacies of OKRs and improve team performance.

 “Outcomes over Output, but not at all costs.” — Tim Herbig